Live in the D Extra: Breast Implant Illness With Dr. Shaher Khan MD

 Step 2 – Preparation

 In preparation for surgery, get plenty of rest, stay hydrated and remember not to allow any anxiety about undergoing surgery to cause your body stress.
 Try and think positively and remain emotionally healthy as well as physically healthy prior to surgery.
 Your exact preparatory steps will be specific to your needs and Dr. Khan will go over what is best for you.
-Patients who are worried about scar tissue must plan ahead and go through a capsulectomy.
-This is the removal of the scar tissue.
 Patients should also tell their surgeon if they have any illness or are taking any medications.
 It is especially important to let the doctor know if the medications have blood-thinning effects.
 This is not something to leave out of your conversations with your doctor.

 Step 3 – Day of